 A Combo Safari

 So which is better?
 The Kruger National Park and Sabi Sand Game Reserve both have their advantages.
 For those on a tight budget who want to see as much wildlife as possible in a short time, a guided open vehicle safari in Kruger is probably the best option.
-For those who prefer to spend a bit more and enjoy close-up wildlife encounters and off-road game drives, using a luxury safari lodge as base, the Sabi Sand is probably a better option.
-In particular if you've always wanted to see and photograph that most elusive of predators, the leopard.
+For those who prefer to spend a bit more and enjoy close-up wildlife encounters and off-road game drives, using a luxury safari lodge as a base, the Sabi Sand is probably a better option.
+In particular, if you've always wanted to see and photograph that most elusive of predators, the leopard.

 But there is a way to combine the best of both worlds!
 Why not combine a guided 3-day or 4-day Kruger National Park safari with a few nights at a private game lodge?
-We call this a Kruger Combo Safari, and it is one of the most popular options for first time visitors to Kruger.
+We call this a Kruger Combo Safari, and it is one of the most popular options for first-time visitors to Kruger.

 Have you been on a combo safari, or experienced either Kruger or the Sabi Sand Game Reserve?
 Which one was better?
 Please share your experiences in the comments below.